mrzealot/absolem/index.md

 And finally I was ready to "graduate", as the build was finished!

 Well, physically...
-It was nothing more at this stage than a fancy desk ornament as it did exactly nothing, but it was finished nevertheless!
+It was nothing more at this stage than a fancy desk ornament as it did exactly nothing, -- except blink a little led -- but it was finished nevertheless!
 You'll have to forgive me if I sound a little too fucking proud...
 Anyways, feast your eyes<a href="#footnote-7"><sup>7</sup></a>!